• Home

 • A blocked account in Germany is usually open for one or two years, but an extension is possible.

-• The account must currently hold €11,904 (status 2024; the German government regularly adjusts the amount). €992 can be withdrawn per month.
+• For a student visa, the account must currently hold €11,904 (status 2026; the German government regularly adjusts the amount). €992 can be withdrawn per month.

-• German banks and specialized financial service providers offer a blocked account for Germany.
-Important online providers are Coracle, Expatrio, Fintiba, and Studely.
+• German banks and specialized financial service providers offer blocked accounts for Germany.
+Important online providers include Expatrio, Fintiba, and Studely.
+Coracle has paused its blocked account opening fee/new sign-up offer and should not be treated as an active option until its blocked account service is available again.

-• You can open your blocked account online on short notice with these providers.
+• You can usually open your blocked account online on short notice with active providers.

 • In addition to a blocked account, you must open a current account at any German bank.